josephmjoy/robotics/python_robotutils/NOTES.md

 (chiefly, 1 2 letter names).

-## February 3, 2018A JMJ: Investigating why Robotcomm send/receive are failing under high stress - RESOLVED
+## February 3, 2018A JMJ: Investigating why RobotComm send/receive are failing under high stress - RESOLVED
 The problem was first mentioned in the 'February 2, 2018A' note.
 The problem has been resolved (discussion below) and we can now batch send 300K messages with random drops and delays.